Smartnestcz/examples/Tutorials/Doorbell/README.md

 ![Smartnest Logo](https://www.smartnest.cz/img/Logo-vector-login.png)
-# Smart button project
+# Doorbell project

-## Build your own smart button to control anything
+## Connect any Doorbell to Alexa

 Learn how to connect any regular doorbell to Alexa and receive the alerts in all your echo devices.